 In August 2009, we entered into a research, collaboration and license agreement with Cardiff University and University College Cardiff Consultants Ltd., or Cardiff Consultants, which we refer to as the Cardiff Agreement.
 The Cardiff Agreement was renewed with an effective date of January 1, 2018 for an additional two years on substantially the same terms.
-In February 2020, we further amended the Cardiff Agreement to expire at the end of 2020, which amendment afforded us (at our sole discretion) an option to extend the expiration for one additional year until the end of 2021, and for further periods thereafter upon written agreement by the parties.
+In February 2020, we amended the Cardiff Agreement to expire at the end of 2020, which amendment afforded us (at our sole discretion) an option to extend the expiration for one additional year until the end of 2021, and for further periods thereafter upon written agreement by the parties.
+In December 2020, we further amended the Cardiff Agreement to expire at the end of 2021, which amendment provides for an option to extend for further periods thereafter upon written agreement by the parties.
 Under the Cardiff Agreement, we collaborate with Cardiff University in the design, synthesis, characterization and evaluation of phosphoramidate prodrugs, which we refer to as ProTides, based on certain nucleosides.
-We are responsible for funding certain work performed by Cardiff University and making other payments, which totaled £292,607 in both 2018 and 2019 and which we expect will total approximately £175,000 in 2020.
-Cardiff University and Cardiff Consultants, which is a holder of intellectual property developed by Cardiff University, have assigned to us all rights in the results of the research under the Cardiff Agreement, and agreed not to undertake any research for any competing third party on nucleoside families of interest to us where such research would make use of ProTide-related intellectual property owned or controlled by Cardiff University, which we refer to as the Cardiff Intellectual property, or to grant rights in the Cardiff intellectual property to any third party for use in connection with nucleosides of interest to us.
+We are responsible for funding certain work performed by Cardiff University and making other payments, which totaled £292,607 in 2019 and £175,052 in 2020, and which we expect will total approximately £250,000 in 2021.
+Cardiff University and Cardiff Consultants, which is a holder of intellectual property developed by Cardiff University, have assigned to us all rights in the results of the research under the Cardiff Agreement, and agreed not to undertake any research for any competing third party on nucleoside families of interest to us where such research would make use of ProTide-related intellectual property owned or controlled by Cardiff University, which we refer to as the Cardiff intellectual property, or to grant rights in the Cardiff intellectual property to any third party for use in connection with nucleosides of interest to us.
 The foregoing restrictions exclude the field of neurodegeneration for one specific nucleoside analog.